|

 H. C. Melgratti, C. Antares Mezzina, and G. Michele Pinna.

-A distributed operational view of Reversible Prime Event Structures
+view of Reversible Prime Event Structures

 In Procedings of LICS 2021, 2021.